 It means reading it, respecting it, and understanding it.
 Quran is the book of Allah.
 Respecting it means respecting Allah.
 Reading and understanding it means listening and understanding the messages of Allah.

-Prepare for Ramadan and get yourself enrolled in Quran Memorization Course, Quran Recitation Course, Tajweed-e-Quran Course, or Tafseer-e-Quran Course.
+Prepare for Ramadan and get yourself enrolled in Quran Memorization Course, Quran Recitation Course, Tajweed-e-Quran Course.
 If you are a new Muslim or still have learned none of these things.
 Start your journey with Mishkah Academy.
 Mishkah Academy uses updated methods to make learning easy for you.
 They offer free trial classes, expert teachers and great discounts.

 Start your journey today, connect with Quran and prepare for Ramadan with Mishkah Academy…